oskaerik/flashcards/README.md

 This is a simple flash card application written in Python 3.

 ## How to use
-Run the command `python3 flashcards.py <relative path to data>`
+Execute the command `python3 flashcards.py <relative path to data>`

-The following is an example data file.
-Questions are placed on the first line, hints on the second line and answers on the third line:
+Below is an example data file.
+Questions are placed on the first line, hints on the second line and answers on the third line.
+Additional newlines and lines beginning with `#` are ignored.

 ```
 How many prime numbers are smaller than 4?